mstksg/inCode/copy/entries/functional-models.md

 Also looks nice!
 Notice that on the second negative peak, the network just perfectly hits -1.00, which is exactly where it's supposed to turn around.
-Sounds like an "unreasonably effective" recurrent neural network!
+Sounds like an "unreasonably effective" recurrent neural network, doesn't it?